docker/docs/compose/install/linux.md

 > **Note**
 >
 > This option requires you to manage upgrades manually.
-We recommend setting up Docker's repository for an easier maintenance.
+We recommend setting up Docker's repository for easier maintenance.

 1. To download and install the Compose CLI plugin, run: